NJ Appellate Division Rules All Custody and Parenting Time Decisions Should Be Treated Equally

 Joseph applied to the family court for sole custody and was granted temporary sole custody while his application was pending.
 Jane fought the order, and a hearing was held before a different judge.
 The hearing judge placed both Jane and Joseph under oath and simply questioned them about the facts, about which the parties disagreed.
 The judge refused to allow Jane’s lawyer to speak.
 The judge refused to place the matter on a complex track because “it’s an FD matter.
 It’s not a divorce.”
 He ordered joint custody with Joseph’s home as the primary residence and prohibited Jane’s fiancé from being alone with the child.

 Appellate Court Rules All Custody and Parenting Time Cases Merit Full and Equal Treatment

 According to the appellate court, the hearing judge denied the mother several basic elements of a proper court proceeding.
 The hearing judge denied the mother’s lawyer the right to participate in the proceeding, did not allow cross-examination or an opportunity to call witnesses, and decided the issues without fact-finding or considering all of the statutory custody factors.
 The court did not appropriately take evidence and relied on hearsay and the judge’s own personal views on the credibility of the parties.
 The simple question and answer hearing did not satisfy the statutory requirements for a custody or parenting time decision and did not appropriately take into account the facts necessary to determine the best interests of the child.
 For those reasons, the appellate court reversed and remanded for new proceedings with a different judge.

-If you are dealing with custody issues and want to ensure the best results for your children and yourself, call the dedicated and knowledgeable New Jersey family law attorneys at the Englewood offices of Herbert & Weiss for a free consultation at 201-440-6300.
+If you are dealing with custody issues and want to ensure the best results for your children and yourself, call the dedicated and knowledgeable New Jersey family law attorneys at the Englewood offices of Herbert & Weiss for a consultation at 201-440-6300.